LtvnSergey/SQL-Fresh-Segments/analysis/2_interest_analysis.md

 ---

+### 4. Percentage of records removed

-### 4. Does this decision make sense to remove these data points from a business perspective?
-Use an example where there are all 14 months present to a removed interest example for your arguments - think about what it means to have less months present from a segment perspective.
+- Does this decision make sense to remove these data points from a business perspective?
+- What it means to have less months present from a segment perspective.

 ````sql
 WITH month_count AS (